echiweshe/genai-agent-3d/README.md

 ## Overview

 GenAI Agent 3D combines the power of Large Language Models (LLMs) with Blender and other 3D tools to automate the creation of 3D content.
-It provides a web-based interface for generating and managing 3D assets, with support for various LLM providers including local options (Ollama) and cloud-based services (OpenAI, Claude).
+It provides a web-based interface for generating and managing 3D assets, with support for various LLM providers including local options (Ollama) and cloud-based services (OpenAI, Claude, Hunyuan3D).

 The system is designed to streamline the process of creating visual content for educational purposes, with a focus on technical topics such as GenAI, Cloud, AWS, Networking, and more.